Can I plant ‘xyz’ now?

-Every spring there is a tension for us horticulturist about when to recommend you can plant your tender summer colour bedding plants into your pots, baskets and gardens. on the first sunny day every year at least half a dozen customers ask ‘Where are you petunias, geraniums lobelia etc?’
-This is usually the question asked by someone wearing a fleece and a thick over coat because its so cold.
+Every spring there is a tension for us horticulturist about when to recommend you can plant your tender summer colour bedding plants into your pots, baskets and gardens.
+On the first sunny day every year many customers ask ‘Where are you petunias, geraniums lobelia etc?’
+This is usually the question asked by someone wearing a fleece, a hat and a thick overcoat because its so cold.

-If you have a greenhouse, or conservatory that you don’t mind cultivating in, you can buy plants earlier say in late April or early May and plant your baskets and pots.
-This will give a head start but you will still need to ‘harden then off’ before final positioning. you can do this by bringing the pots and basket back in at night after the day time outside.
+If you have a greenhouse, or conservatory that you can cultivating in you can buy plants earlier in late April or early May and plant your baskets and pots.
+This will give a head start but you will still need to ‘harden then off’ before final positioning.
+You can do this by bringing the pots and basket back in at night after the day time outside.
 Stand you basket on an empty pot at ground level to harden off.
 Never hang them straight up in the drying winds.

 Tip: if you can successfully garden in a tee shirt in the evening (and you are not from Newcastle) then you can provably plant your summer bedding outside.
 This will normally be in late May if you wondered.